cau-placc/haskell-src-transformation/README.md

 ![CI Pipeline](https://github.com/FreeProving/haskell-src-transformations/workflows/CI%20Pipeline/badge.svg)

 <!-- Short description -->
-This tool was implemented as part of a bachelor thesis (by Malte Clement at Kiel University) and should be considered as a __alpha version of a prototype__.
+This tool was implemented as part of a bachelor thesis (by Malte Clement at Kiel University) and should be considered as an __alpha version of a prototype__.

 ## Table of Contents